Hueytown High School: Athletic history

-Today the school's athletic/sports teams, known as the Hueytown Golden Gophers, compete in baseball, basketball, bowling, cheer, cross-country, fishing, football, golf, softball, tennis, track & field, soccer, volleyball and wrestling.
+Today the school's athletic/sports teams, known as the Hueytown Golden Gophers, compete in baseball, basketball, bowling, cheer, cross-country, fishing, football, golf, softball, tennis, track & field, soccer, volleyball, and wrestling.

-On September 30, 1921, the as yet unnamed "Golden Gophers" played the school's first ever football game by visiting Jefferson County High School (present day Tarrant High).
-The next week the team played its first ever home game against Alliance High School and won 9-0.
+On September 30, 1921, the as-yet-unnamed "Golden Gophers" played the school's first-ever football game by visiting Jefferson County High School (present day Tarrant High).
+The next week the team played its first-ever home game against Alliance High School and won 9-0.
 They would complete that inaugural season with a record of 3-4, including a loss to the Howard College Grass Cutters (Now Samford University).
 Their "head coach" that first year was the school Principal, Mr. Gilmore who was the only male teacher on the staff.

 That same season the boys' baseball team posted a 10-3 record.
 Hueytown's first girls' basketball was also in 1921 and finished with a record of 4-1.
-Since then the girls teams had their best back to back seasons in 2000-01 and 2001-02 when they were Area Champs both seasons and posted a record of 49-13.
+Since then the girl's teams had their best back-to-back seasons in 2000-01 and 2001-02 when they were Area Champs both seasons and posted a record of 49-13.

-During the next six years after that inaugural football season the team would post a record of 28-16-5, including the 1924 team (7-1-1) which outscored opponents by the margin of 256-38.
+During the next six years after that inaugural football season, the team would post a record of 28-16-5, including the 1924 team (7-1-1) which outscored opponents by the margin of 256-38.
 The 1924 squad had four shutouts and a victory over St. Bernard College of Cullman.

 The Gophers' most successful football period occurred from 1948 to 1962, when Melvin Vines (who played on the 1925 & 1926 University of Alabama Rose Bowl teams) coached Gopher teams to an aggregate record of 78-44-9.
 His most successful team was the 1958 unit (10-0), the first undefeated and untied team in school history.
 The team recorded eight shutouts and outscored opponents 253-26, and it won the Jefferson County Championship (The Dental Clinic Classic) over Fairfield High School that same year by a score of 7-0.
 Vines' teams won five county championships at a time when no statewide playoff system existed.
 The Gophers won another County Championship in the Dental Clinic Classic in 1967 defeating Minor High School 14-6.